It’s Almost Time to Plant Warm Weather Crops.

 Most of these warm weather crops are planted directly into the ground.
 Some don’t like to have their roots disturbed and should only be planted that way.

+Next thing to know is when to harvest.
 Most of these warm weather crops will be in the ground for 75-100 days until maturity.
 They will make their greatest jump in size once the weather turns hot.
-Even though they take up a lot of real estate in the garden you will mot likely be able to harvest a few times during the season.
+Even though they take up a lot of real estate in the garden, you will most likely be able to harvest a few times during the season.

 You will be in canning heaven all fall season!